brendacs/colludia-gatsby/src/content/posts/review/2020-08-10-for-the-people-demo-review.markdown

 tags: ["Bregz Studio", 101XP, "For the People", "resource management"]
 ---

 I didn't do any research into [For The People](https://store.101xp.com/forthepeople/en/), developed by [Brezg Studio](https://twitter.com/forthepeoplegme), until I played the demo earlier this week.
 I like to dive into new games as blindly as possible, just as a personal preference, and _For The People_'s demo certainly left a unique impression.
-It's a game that wears many hats—visual novel, point-and-click adventure, resource management, morality checker, just to name a few.
+It's a game that wears many hats — visual novel, point-and-click adventure, resource management, morality checker, just to name a few.
 It’s a hybrid game that combines the best of its genres into a unified experience about living in an oppressive society, questioning how an individual might balance their morals with their duty to that society.

 The full game releases on [Steam](https://store.steampowered.com/app/1146600/For_the_People/) on August 13, 2020.